MFA Types Compared: TOTP, Push, SMS, Hardware Keys, and More

 Phishing-Resistant Mobile MFA

-User matches a number displayed on the login screen with their phone app, proving they see both devices and aren't being phished.
+The user matches a number displayed on the login screen with the number shown in their phone app.
+This proves they can see both devices and are not being phished through a proxy site.

 Strengths